 Linux provides different ways to work with files.
-Generally a file is accessed directly.
-But there are some situations to create links those are used as original file.
+Generally, a file is accessed directly.
+But there are some situations to create links that are used as original file.

-As we will see in the following of this tutorial there is two type of links named soft link and hard link.
-They are both link but their behavior are different from each other.
+As we will see in the following of this tutorial there are two types of links named soft link and hard link.
+They are both links but their behavior are different from each other.

-Hard links are two way links where a change in the link will affect to the original file and also the reverse is true.
+Hard links are two-way links, where a change in the link will affect the original file and also the reverse, is true.
 There are some restrictions for hard links.

 - Hard links can not link directories

-- Hard links can not link to other files systems than source like two separate partition.
+- Hard links can not link to other files systems than source like two separate partitions.